Naman-Solanki/flow-1/README.md

 2. Deploy the `StructContract` contract on the Flow blockchain.
 3. Use the `StructTransaction` transaction to add a student by providing their ID and name.
 4. Use the `StructScript` script to retrieve a student's information by providing their ID.

-## Author

-This project was created by [Samaila Anthony Malima](https://github.com/samailamalima) and serves as a basic example of how to define contracts, transactions, and scripts using Cadence on the Flow blockchain.

-Happy coding!

 ## License